aoide-org/aoide-rs/README.md

 The actual socket address with the bound (ephemeral) port will be printed on the first line to _stdout_ where the client can pick it up for connecting.
 You may also bind the service to some predefined port.

-Log/tracing messages are formatted as JSON and printed to _stderr_.
+Log/tracing messages are printed to _stderr_.

 ### Tests